avkonst/hookstate/docs/index/docs/40-devtools-overview.md

 ## Set state value from the development tools

 You can set new value for a state at root or at a specific path using the development tools.
-Using the 'Dispatch' form put content for an action and click 'Dispatch' button.
+Put content for an action in the 'Dispatch' form and click 'Dispatch' button.

 The easiest way to learn the content of a dispatch action is to inspect an action data for the state update, triggered within an application.

-Note: this method can used to configure `@hookstate/devtools: settings` as documented above.
+Note: this method is used to configure `@hookstate/devtools: settings` as documented above.

 ## Rerender components which use state value at path

 Open React development tools browser's extension and enable 'Highlight on rerender' option.
-Using the 'Dispatch' form from the Redux development tools trigger an action with the following content:
+Trigger a dispatch action from the Redux development tools with the following content:

 ```tsx
 {
     type: 'RERENDER',